 F&A Costs are those less visible costs related to the maintenance and operation of the university's facilities and services, such as administration (purchasing, accounting), buildings (lab and office space), utilities (electricity, heating, air conditioning, and water), and so forth.

 F&A Costs are precisely calculated, audited, and negotiated between the University and the US Department of Health & Human Services every few years.
-The list below shows the current On Campus Facilities & Administrative Cost rates for the University of North Dakota.
+Current F&A rates are:

 The University of North Dakota has negotiated with DHHS the use of five different F&A Rates.
 These rates are research, instruction, other sponsored projects, EERC, and HNRC.
-At the SMHS we never use the EERC or HNRC rates, as these rates are for the Energy & Environmental Research Center and the Human Nutrition Research Center.
-But we do use the other three rates.
-The use of these rates depends upon the activity proposed.
-In other words, if you are proposing a research project, you need to use the research rate.
+At the SMHS we never use the EERC or HNRC rates.

 Research and scholarship activities include the rigorous inquiry, experiment or investigation to increase the scholarly understanding of the involved discipline.
 Organized research activities are funded by both external sponsors (Sponsored Research) and by UND (University Research).
 Together, these categories comprise the Organized Research distribution base, used to calculate the Research F&A (Indirect Cost) rate.